 Color Genomics reports are limited to hereditary linked cancers, heart disease, and medication responses.
 In contrast, we provide our users with weekly updates based on the latest discovery that incorporates hundreds of genetic variants.
 We also give our users access to tools to explore their entire genome, deep ancestry reports, and enable them to download their raw DNA data.

 Nebula Genomics is not a diagnostic test.
-However, our 30x whole-genome sequencing data is produced in CLIA/CAP-accredited laboratories.
-Thus, healthcare providers and genetic counselors can use our data to provide medical advice.
+However, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.
 Individuals who believe they are at risk for a genetic disorder consult a healthcare provider before taking DNA sequencing tests.